GoTeamEpsilon/desktop.yml/README.md

   - Avoid adding ppas targeted for older Ubuntu release

+#### Unsupported Systems:

+The Following Ubuntu-based systems do not work correctly with this solution.
+Below is a list of the OSes and the issue:

+- LUbuntu 18.04 - Didn't install typical packages that are supplied by Bionic
+- Zorin OS 12.4 - The installer keep yielding `could not get lock`, despite a fresh install
+- Linux Mint 19.1 - Apt was pointing at "Tessa" release as opposed to Bionic, which lead to packages not being found

 #### TODOs:

 - [ ] Consider ways to support systems that rely on Yum, Pacman, or RPM.
 May need to break personas up into folders to support this.
 Would require some duplication, however.